SoftwareDefinedBuildings/openbas/openbas/packages/s3ui/README.md

 The bound methods provided are:

-* selectStreams(uuids) - Given a list of UUIDS, selects the corresponding streams in the tree.
+* selectStreams(data\_lst) - Given DATA\_LST, a list of stream objects, selects the corresponding streams (works as long as the tree is initialized, even if no streams are loaded yet).
-* deselectStreams(uuids) - Given a list of UUIDS, deselects the corresponding streams in the tree.
+* deselectStreams(data\_lst) - Given DATA\_LST, a list of stream objects, deselects the corresponding streams (works as long as the tree is initialized, even if no streams are loaded yet).
 * setStartTime(date) - Given a DATE object, sets the start time to the date it represents in local time.
 * setEndTime(date) - Given a DATE object, sets the end time to the date it represents in local time.
 * setTimezone(iana\_str) - Sets the timezone to IANA\_STR.